Aletta van Manen

-Aletta van Manen (born 20 October 1958) is a retired Dutch field hockey defender, who won a gold medal at the 1984 Summer Olympics, and a bronze at the 1988 Games.
+Aletta van Manen (born 20 October 1958) is a retired Dutch field hockey defender, who won a gold medal with the national team at the 1984 Summer Olympics, and a bronze at the 1988 Games.

-From 1983 to 1988 she played a total number of 81 international matches for Holland, in which she scored two goals.
+From 1983 to 1988 she played a total number of 81 international matches for the Netherlands, in which she scored two goals.
 Van Manen retired after the 1988 Summer Olympics in South Korea.